pingcap/docs-cn/ticdc/troubleshoot-ticdc.md

 Warning: Unable to load '/usr/share/zoneinfo/zone1970.tab' as time zone.
 Skipping it.
 ```

-If you use MySQL in a special public cloud environment, such Alibaba Cloud RDS, and if you do not have the permission to modify MySQL, you need to specify the time zone using the `--tz` parameter:
+If the downstream is a special MySQL environment (a public cloud RDS or some MySQL derivative versions) and importing the time zone using the above method fails, you need to specify the MySQL time zone of the downstream using the `time-zone` parameter in `sink-uri`.
+You can first query the time zone used by MySQL:

 1. Query the time zone used by MySQL: